Vidanez/win-ansible-play/README.md

       # Documentation: https://docs.ansible.com/ansible/latest/collections/ansible/windows/win_service_module.html
 ```

 ## Inventory Files per each environment we want to use we need to declare the host that live at that environment.
-There is options not cover here to do upadte these fiels dinamically, getting this information from VMWare or DNS
+There is options not cover here to do update these files dinamically, getting this information from VMWare or DNS

 ### Development